statechangelabs/polydocs-old/README.md

 * **Spheron** Our front-ends are hosted on IPFS and stored via FileCoin deals.
 We leveraged Spheron to deploy not one but three sites from a single monorepository, and reduced our concerns through supporting autodeployment based on pushes to main.
 This took some doing - we made multiple organizations to handle multiple deployments from a single repository.
 We found a couple of challenges that were generic to hosting on IPFS, but Spheron made them easier to work with.

-* **IPFS/Filecoin** Decentralized storage opens tremendous new possibilities for keeping data in a high-trust and high-security model.
-The recent introduction of UCAN delegated authority allowed us to build an even-more-decentralized experience.
+* **IPFS/Filecoin** Decentralized storage opens tremendous new possibilities for the integration of trustworthy documents with blockchain record-keeping.
+The recent introduction of UCAN delegated authority tokesn allowed us to build an even-more-decentralized experience.
 Now our AWS web2 back-end can ship a time and authority limited token to the front end to facilitate direct uploads for maximum performance and minimum constraints.
 File transfer went from being our most difficult challege to being one of the best parts of the UX.

 ## Challenges, Accomplishments and Lessons